Catching Up with Roy Ziegelstein

 The School of Medicine Office of Development and Alumni Relations produces an e-newsletter for alumni and friends.
-Read the May edition or view a .
+Read the February issue or view a PDF version.

 Students come together to meet a community need - For several years now, the Johns Hopkins University School of Medicine chapter of the Student National Medical Association (SNMA) has developed and run Community Adolescent Sexuality Education (CASE), a program targeted toward eighth grade students that covers topics ranging from decision-making, goal setting, sexually transmitted infections, nutrition and anatomy.
 (April 2012)